 NO Fires during periods of high fire danger.

 Mountain WeatherThe Tushar Range reaches hights of over 12,000 feet, so weather can go from sunny to stormy in no time.
 The Tushar Range recieves around 450 inches of snow on average year.
-Temps often hover around freezing during the day to several degrees below zero at night during the winter.
+High winds are very common.
+Temps will often hover around freezing during the day to several degrees below zero at night during the winter.
 Be sure to check the weather before heading out in this mountain range!

 AvalanchesTHIS RANGE HAS NO AVALANCHE FORECAST CENTER!
 BE SURE TO MAKE YOUR OWN AVALANCHE ASSESSMENT BEFORE CLIMBING THIS RANGE!